firebase/firebase-js-sdk/docs-devsite/firestore_.md

 ## MemoryGarbageCollector

-Union type from all support gabage collectors for memory local cache.
+Union type from all support garbage collectors for memory local cache.

 <b>Signature:</b>